WordPress or Shopify: which platform is better for building your ecommerce store?

 - Keep Cart: an abandoned cart app that can help you retarget lost customers

-WordPress takes a slightly different angle, requiring third-party plugins to make your site an ecommerce store.
 One of the reasons that WordPress grew to be one of the most popular website builders on the internet is the plugin ecosystem that flourished alongside it, with over 58,000 plugins available.

 Plugins for your site can be found in the WordPress Plugin Directory.
-The plugins you’ll find are thoroughly tested and considered safe to use, but always crosscheck customer reviews and developer notes to make sure you’re choosing a plugin that suits your needs.
+The plugins you’ll find are thoroughly tested and considered safe to use but always crosscheck customer reviews and developer notes to make sure you’re choosing a plugin that suits your needs.

-An alternative way to install plugins is from the WordPress admin panel under “Plugins”.
+An alternative way to install plugins is from the WordPress admin panel under “Plugins.”
 You can use the search bar to browse the directory, upload a plugin, and install it directly to your site.
 As a side note, WordPress will send a little alert on your dashboard if a developer has updated the plugin.

 Payment Options and Transaction Fees